cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 A function is a value. <code>{{my-component foo=bar}}</code>
 in a template means that we're passing to the component a property named `"foo"` whose value is the value in `bar`.
 What if `bar` is a function?
-Nothing, it's the same idea.
+Nothing: it's the same idea.
 We're just passing a value.

 What if we do <code>{{yield (action "submit")</code>?
 Same thing, we're just yielding a value that happens to be a function.
 That is all.